sixthextinction/effect-ts-scraping/README.md

 [You can read it here.](https://javascript.plainenglish.io/building-a-fault-tolerant-web-data-ingestion-pipeline-with-effect-ts-0bc5494282ba)

 Proof of concept for a fault-tolerant web data pipeline built with Effect + proxies (Bright Data for general unblocking + CAPTCHA solving), demonstrating typed error handling, resource management, retry logic, and composable pipelines.

+If you want to learn, some examples are provided in ./examples

 ## Setup